brunomontezano/dwm-bruno/README.md

 	picom &
 	feh --bgscale ~/img/wallpaper.jpg &
 	dwmblocks &
-    redshift
     ```

-The example autostart.sh above launches the picom compositor, sets the wallpaper with feh with an image located at $HOME/img/wallpaper.jpg, launches dwmblocks to add some widgets to our dwm panel and runs redshift to change some of your screen temperature.
-Obviously, you would need to install picom, feh and redshift to use those programs in your autostart.
+The example autostart.sh above launches the picom compositor, sets the wallpaper with feh with an image located at $HOME/img/wallpaper.jpg and launches dwmblocks to add some widgets to our dwm panel.
+Obviously, you would need to install picom and feh to use those programs in your autostart.
 And you would need to install [dwmblocks](https://github.com/brunomontezano/dotfiles/tree/master/dwmblocks) to use it.
 To use my dwmblocks, you also need to download the scripts found [here](https://github.com/brunomontezano/dotfiles/tree/master/.local/bin).